ancient yogic wisdom, somatic psychology, and nervous system science.

 I created Soma Yoga to help individuals connect with their body’s wisdom, nurture their nervous system, and embody their authentic selves.
 My approach is inclusive, accessible, and trauma-informed, embracing the belief that yoga is for every body.
 In this practice, your body is your greatest teacher and friend,

-science, spirit, soma
+science, spirit, soma, self

 Olga Borys - Spiritual Bish